amykyta3/plast-karto/docs/archive.rst

 ---------------------
 Author: Марко Бей

-The original variants of this map was created in 1994 before GPS was ubiquitous.
+The original variants of this map were created in 1994 before GPS was ubiquitous.
 Trails were surveyed by meticulously walking PK with a compass and counting paces.

 * :download:`Color PDF, 8.5x11 <../archive/pk_topo_map_2004.pdf>`